 Susan Kuhnhausen fought for her life when a hitman tried to kill her in a murder-for-hire plot.
 He didn’t survive.

 After finishing a shift at Providence Portland Medical Center as an emergency room nurse, Susan Kuhnhausen headed to her home in Southeast Portland.
-She saw a note from her husband of 18 years, Mike, saying that he had left for the beach.
+At the house, she read a note from her husband of 18 years, Michael Kuhnhausen, saying that he had left for the beach.
 The date was September 6, 2006.

 Hitman Attacks Susan Kuhnhausen in Her Home

-Haffey quickly landed a swift blow to Kuhnhausen’s left temple with the hammer.
-However, as an emergency room nurse for 30 years, Kuhnhausen knew effective self-defense skills the hitman was not prepared for.
-She launched into action, tackling Haffey and pushing him against the wall.
-It was during this moment that Haffey spoke the only words she heard him say that night: “You’re strong.”
+On the second floor of the home, Haffey quickly landed a swift blow to Kuhnhausen’s left temple with the hammer.
+However, as an emergency room nurse for 30 years, Kuhnhausen was well-versed in effective self-defense skills the hitman was not prepared for.
+She launched into action, tackling Haffey and pushing him against a wall.
+It was at this moment that Haffey spoke the only words she heard him say that night: “You’re strong.”

 Susan Kuhnhausen says that was the moment she realized this man was there to kill her, and her adrenaline went into overdrive.
 She wrestled the hammer away and hit Haffey a few times in the head.
 She demanded to know why he was there, yelling, “Who sent you?”

 The hitman didn’t respond, and wrested the hammer back.
 That’s when Kuhnhausen grabbed his throat and squeezed.
 Haffey’s face turned purple, then blue.
 Panicked, she let go and tried to run out of the house.

 Haffey caught her in the hallway and began savagely punching her face.
 Kuhnhausen pulled him down to the floor and repeatedly bit him in the arm and thigh, hoping that her teeth marks left behind could at least link her death to him.